hms-networks/IgnitionEwonConnector/readme.md

 ## Configuration

-Once the module is installed navigate back to the "Config" page, then under the "Tags" category click the "eWon Connector" page.
+Once the module is installed navigate back to the "Config" page, then under the "Tags" category click the "Ewon Connector" page.
 On this page you will need to configure the connector.

 ### Main

 These are the general setting for the connector and how it will appear in Ignition.

-### eWon Account Information
+### Ewon Account Information

 This is your Talk2M account details

-### eWon Device Information
+### Ewon Device Information

-This is your eWON local user name and password.
-If more than one eWON is tied to your Talk2M account you will want to create a universal local username and password on each device.
+This is your Ewon local user name and password.
+If more than one Ewon is tied to your Talk2M account you will want to create a universal local username and password on each device.
 This local login is needed for writing data from Ignition to your Flexy as well as using the "Realtime" functionality.

 ### Saving Changes